How Does LendingTree Get Paid?

 You can view more info about Chase’s state licenses and registrations through the Nationwide Multistate Licensing System and Registry (NMLS) website.

 Taking out a home loan from Chase — or any lender — can affect your credit score in several ways.
-When you apply for a loan, the lender will perform a hard credit check, and each hard credit inquiry can cause your score to drop by several points.
-Once the loan is disbursed, it will show up on your credit report and impact your credit mix, and, as you make payments, your timely payment history can positively affect your credit.
+When you apply for a loan, the lender will perform a hard credit check, and each hard credit inquiry can ding your score.
+Once the loan is disbursed, it’ll show up on your credit report and impact your credit mix — and as you make payments, your timely payment history can positively affect your credit.

-Whether a lender is a good match depends on several factors, including your credit, the type of home you’d like to buy and your budget.
+Whether a lender is a good match will depend on several factors, including your credit score, the type of home you’d like to buy and your budget.
 Chase has several mortgage programs, and existing customers can take advantage of its interest rate discounts.

-Chase’s reviews on TrustPilot aren’t stellar; it has a TrustScore of 1.3 (Bad) based on over 1,900 reviews.
-However, the overwhelming majority of TrustPilot reviews are about its credit cards, auto loans and other products, so they don’t necessarily reflect the typical experience around its mortgages.
+Notably, Chase’s reviews on TrustPilot aren’t great — it has a score of just over 1 out of 5 stars, based on more than 2,400 reviews.
+However, the overwhelming majority of TrustPilot reviews are about its credit cards, auto loans and other products, so they don’t necessarily reflect the typical Chase mortgage experience.

-With the Better Business Bureau (BBB), Chase has an A- rating, but it has a 1.21-star rating based on about 20 customer reviews.
+Chase has an A+ rating with the Better Business Bureau (BBB), but also just above a 1-star rating based on nearly 40 customer reviews.
 In complaints about Chase’s mortgage division, some customers reported issues with the loan servicing department and errors with payments.